adtzlr/tensortrax/README.md

 hessian(lambda F: trace(F.T() @ F), parallel=False)(x)
 ```

-# User extensions
+# Extensions
 Custom functions (extensions) are easy to implement in `tensortrax`.
 Beside the function expression, three additional (dual) variation expressions have to be defined.

+> :page_with_curl: :pencil: Feel free to contribute missing math-functions to `tensortrax`!

 ```python
 import numpy as np